AmethystCodes/beginner-dapp-course/chapter2.0/day1.md

 Frontend involves the functionality of a website, like clicking on a button, and how a website looks when it is viewed by a user.
 Backend developments are not usually not seen by the user but typically involve working with databases, architecture, and APIs to name a few.

+A real life example is a banking app.
+The frontend displays the login screen, account information, and the user is able to navigate through different sections of the app using buttons.
+The backend is where the account information that the frontend displays is stored, along with any banking infrastructure and APIs.

 **2. What is the difference between global styling and module styling?**

 * **Global styling:** applies to everything on the site